VALLEY TROUBADOURS HANDBOOK 2023 - 2024

-The Valley Troubadours meets at the Badger Meeting House (BMH) at 320 N. Badger Ave, Appleton, WI
+The Valley Troubadours will meet at Belfry Hall at 900 N. Mason St, Appleton, WI

 The Valley Troubadours Homeschool Music & Theater Program is a Christian organization.
 Due to the diversity of faith and practice in our Troubadours community, we ask that all students are modest, respectful, and conservative in both dress and behavior commensurate with a Christian academic environment when participating in Troubadours activities.

 Although it is not required for students to be Christian in order to participate in the Valley Troubadours, all curriculum, repertoire, class management, and policy decisions will reflect, or at a minimum not directly contradict, a Christian worldview.
 As we seek to glorify God and show Christian love and respect in all that we do, these decisions are under the sole discretion of the Valley Troubadours.